Becoming a New Student Organization

 If we don't have it, you can start it!
 Starting a new student organization is a great learning process.
 Students develop excellent communication, time-management, and leadership skills - all by doing what they enjoy and sharing it with others!
 Follow the steps below to get your new organization started:

-- Find 9 other currently-enrolled students, faculty, or staff that are just as interested in your organization as you are!
+- Find 9 other currently-enrolled students that are just as interested in your organization as you are!
 Membership in registered student organizations must be open to all students without regard to race, color, creed, religion, national or ethnic origin, gender, sexual orientation, age, marital status, citizenship or handicap.

-- Find a faculty or staff member that is willing to serve as your adviser.
+- Find a full time faculty or staff member that is willing to serve as your advisor.

 - Encourage 2 or 3 students to take a leadership role in the organization.
 This is good experience and looks great on your resume.
 All organizations should have at least a President, Vice President, Treasurer, and Secretary.